shrutisharma27/7targets-docs/docs/_releases/index.md

 ```
 - Tour for Add Lead
 - Bigger font and in same line for Book Meeting and  WhatsApp link
+- Nurturing statement.
+PS is bold and all the text is italics.
+- Introduce Me simplification.
 ```
 ### 12 Feb 2020
 ```